DIAGNOSIS: Acute Lymphoblastic Leukemia

 “It was one of those moments when the oxygen felt as though it had been sucked out of the room and my blood had drained out,” Kira said.
 “I stood there wondering, ‘What just happened?
 How could she have diagnosed cancer simply by feeling his glands?
 Surely, they’re going to tell me they were wrong when they run bloodwork.’”

 Before they knew what was happening, Eli and his dad were on a plane to Seattle and Kira was making the 11-hour drive.
-When Kira arrived, Eli was on a vent and had had surgeries to place his port, plus numerous other procedures.
+When Kira arrived, Eli was on a ventilator and had had surgeries to place his port, plus numerous other procedures.

 “It felt surreal; 24 hours prior, he had been riding horses.”

 Eli was in-patient for the first month of treatment.
-Tom returned to Montana to care for Evie, Eli’s sister.
+Tom returned to Montana to care for Eli’s sister.

 “We were fearful about shutting Tom’s business down and him losing his clients; I wasn’t going to be working for years.
 We could see the financial implications ahead and bills were accruing quickly.
 We were in Seattle for nine months.
 We had planned our lives and future based off two incomes – two parents working.”